TzurSoffer/flightSim/README.md

 2. To interact with the controller during development (Software In The Loop).
 This eliminates the needs for any hardware during early stages of controller develop.

 ## What does it simulate / demonstrate
-- Movement of robotic with three sections in 3D space.
+- Linear aerodinamics with secondary effects.
-- Robot arm will follow mouse position (red sphere).
+- Movement in 3D space.

 ### Take off in real-time and 3D wireframe graphics.
 ![alt text](./figures/takeoff_20fps.gif "")